 b)Learning Support Centre (LSC) – This programme targets students with more complex and significant needs that require extensive teaching and learning adjustments.
 Their curricular pursuits are specially tailored and may include a combination of mainstream subjects with alternative courses.

 Individuals and Societies

-Within each set, differentiated tasks are set which are appropriate to students’ ability, the aim being to provide support and consolidation whilst also making sure that all students are appropriately challenged.
-Inquiry-based learning is an important part of the mathematics curriculum.
+During Years 10 and 11, students study the Edexcel International General Certificate of Education (IGCSE) Mathematics A (9-1) course.
+Students are grouped to offer the best support and challenge.
+Within each group, differentiated tasks are set which are appropriate to students’ ability, the aim being to provide support and consolidation whilst also making sure that all students are appropriately challenged.
+A selected group of students study the EdExcel Further Pure Mathematics (9-1) IGCSE.

 For all ages and abilities, we aim to ensure that a wide range of teaching and learning techniques are employed.
 Students will work individually or in groups and are encouraged to ask questions and take an active role in lessons at all times.
 They are taught to employ investigative strategies to solve problems, which we aim to present in a real-world context as far as possible.
 Above all, we aim to ensure students see mathematics as a valuable and useful tool with many applications as well as an enjoyable and challenging subject in its own right.